b-rodrigues/rixpress_demos/python_r/Readme.md

      a folder containing images), pass the path of the HTML file to `browseURL()` to open it in your web browser.
 (A feature to streamline this process is planned for future updates.)

+Take a look at the `.github/workflows/run_python_r.yaml` file to see how this pipeline is build and executed on Github Actions.